wmichalak/canteracontainer/readme.md

 ### Run a Cantera Simulation ###

 In interactive mode, we enter into the container at the working directory, where our code is located.
-We can enter our typical unix commands: `ls, pwd, cd ...`.
+We can enter our typical unix commands: `ls, pwd, cd ...` at this time.
 Note, that the container is light and isn't meant to be a full-fledged Linux environment, so we won't be able to edit code, for example.
 Also note, the format of the prompt.
-First is the conda environment name, followed by the user name (root) in the container, given by the container tag ID, and then the folder location, separated by a : and completed by a #.
+First is the conda environment name, followed by the user name (root), the container tag ID, and then the folder location, separated by a : and completed by a #.
 We can now run the cantera simulation:

 ```